Eurytherm: Thermal coping mechanisms

 The ability to maintain homeostasis at varying temperatures is the most important characteristic in defining an endothermic eurytherm, whereas other, thermoconforming eurytherms like tardigrades are simply able to endure significant shifts in their internal body temperature that occur with ambient temperature changes.
 Eurythermic animals can be either conformers or regulators, meaning that their internal physiology can either vary with the external environment or maintain consistency regardless of the external environment, respectively.
-It is important to note that endotherms do not solely rely on internal thermogenesis for all parts of homeostasis or comfort; in fact, in many ways, they are equally as reliant upon behavior to regulate body temperature as ectotherms are.
+Endotherms do not solely rely on internal thermogenesis for all parts of homeostasis or comfort; in many ways, they are equally as reliant upon behavior to regulate body temperature as ectotherms are.
 Reptiles are ectotherms, and therefore rely upon positive thermotaxis, basking (heliothermy), burrowing, and crowding with members of their species in order to regulate their body temperature within a narrow range and even to produce fevers to fight infection.
 Similarly, humans rely upon clothing, housing, air conditioning, and drinking to achieve the same goals, although humans are not considered indicative of endotherms on the whole.

 The green crab is an exceedingly common species of shore crab.
 Considered an invasive species, the green crab's ability to function in a wide range of water and air temperatures allows it to vary widely in its range.

 The sustained supply of oxygen to body tissues determines the body temperature range of an organism.
 Eurytherms that live in environments with large temperature changes adapt to higher temperatures through a variety of methods.
 In green crabs, the process of initial warming results in an increase of oxygen consumption and heart rate, accompanied by a decrease in stroke volume and haemolymph oxygen partial pressure.
 As this warming continues, dissolved oxygen levels decrease below the threshold for full haemocyanin oxygen saturation.
 This heating then progressively releases haemocyanin-bound oxygen, saving energy in oxygen transport and resulting in an associated leveling off of metabolic rate.